Bacteroides fragilis: Environment-sensing systems

+Oxidative stress response

-Oxidative Stress Response: Proteins such as catalase, superoxide dismutase, & alkyl hydroperoxide reductase protect the organism from harmful oxygen radicals.
+Proteins such as catalase, superoxide dismutase, and alkyl hydroperoxide reductase protect the organism from harmful oxygen radicals.
 This permits growth in the presence of nanomolar concentrations of O2.

 Antibiotic resistance

 Member of the genus Bacteroides are characterized with having the highest numbers of antibiotic resistance mechanisms accompanied by the highest resistance rates amongst anaerobic bacteria.
-Species of the Bacteroidaceae have displayed increasing resistance to antimicrobial agents such as cefoxitin, clindamycin, metronidazole, carbapenems, & fluoroquinolones.
+The high resistance to antibiotics of B.fragilis is mainly attributed to genetic plasticity.
+Species of the Bacteroidaceae have displayed increasing resistance to antimicrobial agents such as cefoxitin, clindamycin, metronidazole, carbapenems, and fluoroquinolones.

+Bacteroides fragilis carries the cfiA gene encoding the metallo-β-lactamase (MBL), a carbapenemase that hydrolyzes beta-lactam antibiotics including carbapenems, thereby inactivating their function.
+Furthermore, upregulation of the cfiA gene gives rise to resistance to carbapenems.

+Resistance reservoirs

-Resistance Reservoirs: Bacteroides species accumulate a variety of antibiotic/antimicrobial resistance genes as they reside in the gastrointestinal tract.
+Bacteroides species accumulate a variety of antibiotic/antimicrobial resistance genes as they reside in the gastrointestinal tract.
 This allows the genetic transfer of these genes to other Bacteroides species and possibly other more virulent bacteria leading to an overall increase in multi-drug resistance.
 This is exacerbated by the tendency of resistance genes to be relatively stable even without the presence of the antibiotic.

 Epidemiology and pathogenesis

 The B. fragilis group is the most commonly isolated Bacteroidaceae in anaerobic infections, especially those that originate from the gastrointestinal microbiota.
 B. fragilis is the most prevalent organism in the B. fragilis group, accounting for 41% to 78% of the isolates of the group.
 These organisms are resistant to penicillin by virtue of production of beta-lactamase, and by other unknown factors.

 This group was formerly classified as subspecies of B. fragilis (i.e. B. f. ssp. fragilis, B. f. ssp. distasonis, B. f. ssp. ovatus, B. f. ssp. thetaiotaomicron, and B. f. ssp. vulgatus).
 They have been reclassified into distinct species on the basis of DNA homology studies.
 B. fragilis (formerly known as B. f. ssp. fragilis) is often recovered from blood, pleural fluid, peritoneal fluid, wounds, and brain abscesses.

 Although the B. fragilis group is the most common species found in clinical specimens, it is the least common Bacteroides present in fecal microbiota, comprising only 0.5% of the bacteria present in stool.
 Their pathogenicity partly results from their ability to produce capsular polysaccharide, which is protective against phagocytosis and stimulates abscess formation.

 Bacteroides fragilis is involved in 90% of anaerobic peritoneal infections.
 It also causes bacteremia associated with intra-abdominal infections, peritonitis and abscesses following rupture of viscus, and subcutaneous abscesses or burns near the anus.
 Though it is gram negative, it has an altered LPS and does not cause endotoxic shock.
 Untreated B. fragilis infections have a 60% mortality rate.

+Enterotoxigenic B. fragilis is a significant source of chronic inflammation in the context of gastrointestinal disease and has been implicated as a risk factor for colorectal cancer.
+The inflammation caused by B. fragilis induces spermine oxidase, a polyamine catabolic enzyme, that may result in production of increased reactive oxygen species and DNA damage leading to colon tumorigenesis.